 Diagnosis

-CHF is diagnosed through a combination of medical history, physical examination, and diagnostic tests.
-Some examples include:
+Diagnosing congestive heart failure typically involves a combination of patient history, physical examination, and diagnostic tests.

 Treatment